Home » Blog » Design » 5 Ingredients for Cooking a Creative WordPress Portfolio

 5. Be Regular and Consistent

-The specialty about the online WordPress portfolio is that it’s not a static site.
+The specialty of the online WordPress portfolio is that it’s not a static site.
 You can and you have to, share new work and update from time to time.

 Starting a blog helps with SEO improvements.
 It will get you in higher positions in the search engines, it will make your personal brand more popular, especially compared to the competition.

 If you need inspiration, you can think of different ways to be useful for your readers.
-Maybe share how-to-s explaining to ways you’re doing what you’re doing, showing some behind the scenes photos, even a step by step guide.
+Maybe share how-to-s explaining ways you’re doing what you’re doing, show some behind-the-scenes photos, or even a step-by-step guide.

 WordPress Portfolio